 Ceramic coatings effectively lower temperatures inside of buildings, leading to reduced energy costs and less heat stress.
-Super Therm® blocks heat load, moisture penetration, and air filtration.
+Super Therm® blocks solar heat load, moisture penetration, and air filtration.

 Coatings from Superior Products International II, Inc. provide long-term solutions to previously unsolvable problems.
 We pride ourselves on developing durable, versatile coatings that outperform the competition.
 What makes our coatings better?
 Read for yourself:

 The SPI insulation, fire and base coatings are water-based.
 The corrosion coatings are solvent-based for penetration and durability.
 The goal is to look at how the surface will be used and then come up with the appropriate coating formula and strength to match the need.

 The SPI coatings can be applied to any surface that is clean of dirt, grease, and dust.
 They can even be applied over existing coatings as long as they are not flaking or loose.
 Rust Grip® can be coated directly over surface rust and corrosion to seal the surface and is patented to encapsulate asbestos and lead based paints.
 If any existing coating has a gloss surface, the gloss must be sanded or light-blasted to remove the sheen.
 The coating does not have to be removed, just the gloss.